Does Firefox use less RAM than Chrome?

 Desktop with 32 GB of RAM, anything

-Memory is not your constraint.
+Memory may not be your main constraint.
 Pick based on features and workflow.
-Chrome for tab groups, Edge for polished vertical tabs, Firefox for privacy and containers.
-RAM should not be in the top three factors.
+Chrome for tab groups, Firefox for privacy and containers, and the browser that fits your daily web apps best.
+RAM should not be the only factor.

 Privacy-first user

-Firefox remains the strongest default, especially with Enhanced Tracking Protection and Multi-Account Containers.
-The RAM question is not the decisive one here.
+Firefox is the stronger default here, especially with Enhanced Tracking Protection and Multi-Account Containers.
+RAM is not the deciding factor.

 Developer

-Chrome DevTools is still the industry standard.
-Firefox DevTools has specific strengths (CSS grid, flexbox, accessibility).
+Chrome DevTools is still the default for many teams.
+Firefox DevTools has specific strengths, especially CSS grid, flexbox, and accessibility inspection.
 Most developers run both.
-Memory is a wash when you are running a Node process and a framework dev server anyway.
+Memory is a wash when you are also running a Node process and a framework dev server.
 See Chrome for developers for a deeper dev-focused comparison.

 The real constraint for tab-heavy users